Bluetooth Advertising Data Basics#

 The first option is the simplest one.
 The stack will automatically fill the advertising data content based on the services defined in the GATT database of the application.
 It is possible to select which services are included in the advertising packets by using the advertise parameter in GATT Configurator or raw gatt.xml.

-The logic how the advertising data is automatically filled is described in the API reference manual (commands le_gap_start_advertising and le_gap_bt5_set_adv_data).
-For details, see the Bluetooth API Reference Manual.
+The logic how the advertising data is automatically filled is described in the API Reference Manual under the command

 Note that even when using custom data the AD elements must be formatted according to the Bluetooth specification.
 Using custom advertising data is beyond the scope of this document and is discussed separately.

 This document is a quick introduction to BLE advertising.
 Below are resources for more detailed information on the topic:

 Bluetooth Core Specification - This is the golden reference, but not that easy to digest.